Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

 If you've never done waxed forearms before, then if you're right-handed then you'll want to do your left arm first, and vice versa.
 This is because it's kinda hard to rip off the removal strip one-handed, so you'll get a better feel for it if you start this way around.

+If you prefer the convenience of wax strips, I've used several different types; the one I like best is the Sally Hansen Hair Remover wax strip kit for body.
 It's very similar to the facial waxing strips I recommended, but these ones are larger sizes, so it's easier to use on larger areas such as forearms or legs.
 These are easy to pull off and they do a great job.

 I've used both of the following products with great success.
 The coarse hair of the bikini line does require a 'stickier' wax formulation to completely remove hair, so I found that the previous products I was using for arms, legs, and facial hair just didn't get all the hair in its path when it came to bikini line hair.
 Here are the two exact products I've had 100% success with for my bikini line.
 I think I'm definitely hairier than average, so if it works for me it'll work for you!